salmafadlabdulrahman/task-management-app/README.md

   - Columns are added and removed for the Add/Edit Board modals.
   - Deleting a board deletes all columns and tasks and requires confirmation.

-- Columns
-  - A board needs at least one column before tasks can be added.
-If no columns exist, the "Add New Task" button in the header is disabled.
-  - Clicking "Add New Column" opens the "Edit Board" modal where columns are added.
-- Tasks

-  - Adding a new task adds it to the bottom of the relevant column.
-  - Updating a task's status will move the task to the relevant column.
-If you're taking on the drag and drop bonus, dragging a task to a different column will also update the status.

-  colors:
-  --white-background: #20212c
-  --body-background: #2b2c37
-  --light-grey-background: #20212c;
-  --sidebar-background: #2b2c37;
   --lines-color: #3e3f4e;
   --add-column-background: linear-gradient(180deg,rgba(43,44,55,.25),rgba(43,44,55,.13));
   --loader-primary: #fff;